tomjenningss/deploying-and-packaging-applications/README.md

 `<feature>mpHealth-2.0</feature>`

-Navigate to the start directory,

-`cd guide-getting-started/start`

-and repackage the server:

-`mvn package`
+Save the file `cmd + s` or `ctrl + s` on the server.xml and the OL terminal will update with the new changes.

 When enabled, the `mpHealth` feature automatically adds a `/health` endpoint to the application.
 You can see the server being updated in the server log that’s displayed in your first shell session: